 April 15, 2020

-And father of them all, their bicycles
+Axis and father of them all, their bikes

-Humming against cold air, the flashing wheels
+Humming against cold air, the flash of wheels

 Ripping about the empty parking lot

-Of the now shuttered public library.
+Outside the shuttered public library.

 The only person who intrudes upon

 Who comes each day and plugs his laptop in

 With an extension cord, its long orange line

 Led snake-like to an outlet in the stone.

 He sits there, in his car’s back seat, a door